-This Policy is available on request and on the Meridian Trust website; personalised Policies for each Academy may be found locally on each Academy website.
+This Policy is available on request and on the Meridian Trust website; a personalised Policy for each Academy may be found locally on each Academy website.

 2.1 PREVENTION

 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult help to protect children.